kubeflow/kubeflow/docs_dev/releasing.md

      * IMAGE_PATTERN should be a regex matching the images that you want to add the tag
    * Create a PR checking **into master** the changes in image_tags.yaml

+### Katib

+1. Identify the tag of the Katib images to use

+   * Katib images should be pushed for each postsubmit

+1. Modify the script update_katib_ksonnet.sh

+    * set REALEASE to the tag you want to use

+1. Run `update_katib_ksonnet.sh`

+1. Submit a PR with the modified changes to the prototype.

 ### Release branching policy